samuelbortolin/NLU-unitn-course/second_assignment/README.md

     pip3 install -r requirements.txt
 ```

-Once the requirements are installed, the code requires the English models that could be installed running:
+Once the requirements are installed, the code requires the English model that could be installed running:

 ```bash
     python3 -m spacy download en_core_web_sm